sdielmann/angular-module-federation/README.md

 * The remote modules can be used in Angular Routing using `RemoteModuleLoader.loadRemoteModule()`.
 Remote modules must define child routes for it to work.
 * Remote modules can define new components that can be used and created at runtime using the `RemoteComponentRenderer` directive.

+> Since this is only a tech demo project, I have no implemented any tests.

 ## Starting the project

 ### Locally (without Docker)